-By Intisar Seraaj-Sabree
+By Intisar Seraaj

 Mattie Harris has taught children for most of her life.
 So it’s no wonder that she became a foster parent for Seraaj Family Homes, Inc. (SFH).
 Harris is a retired educator from the Bullock County School System in Alabama.
 For more than 30 years, Harris taught, fed, and cleaned up after students at Union Spring Elementary.
-Although she is no longer a teacher in a classroom, she continues to teach at home as a PFT.
+Although she is no longer a teacher in a classroom, she continues to teach at home as a parent.

 Her love for children comes naturally.
 Her husband Moses Harris shares that love.
 When she approached him with the idea of fostering children, he readily agreed.
 They began fostering with SFH in February of 2011.
 However, Mattie’s experience with fostering extends back more than 30 years.
 In addition to being a teacher’s assistant and having three biological children and three stepchildren, Mattie adopted her friend’s daughter, 35-year-old Karlynn Morales, when she was 4 years old after Karlynn’s mother was murdered.
 Mattie said she knew adopting Morales was the right thing to do.
 Morales always called her “mom” even when her biological mother was alive, according to Mattie.

 In 2011, the Harrises were ready to welcome another child into their home.
 Since 2015, the couple has fostered four children, including a sibling group of two and their current foster daughter who is 16 years old.
 All of their foster children have been “therapeutic,” having emotional and behavioral challenges.
 With the trauma a foster child may have faced with their biological family and the typical growing pains of adolescence, the Harrises have practically mastered the art of patience.
 Some of the initial challenges the Harrises have faced while fostering include enforcing rules and handling the child’s emotional condition, which might include fear, anger and hyper-attachment.
 However, with prayer and reassurance, the Harrises have seen their foster children improve.

 “You get what you want by doing what’s right,” said Moses.

-“I’ll be your ‘backbone’, if you let me,” Mattie reassures.
+“I’ll be your ‘backbone,’ if you let me,” Mattie reassures.

-When words did not work, Mattie and Moses would draw.
+When words do not work, Mattie and Moses encourage drawing.
 During the time they fostered a brother and sister, the siblings enjoyed drawing their feelings.
 They would also sing as a family as a creative way to release emotional frustrations.
 But even with challenging moments, there were still many wonderful moments.
 Going to church, watching movies, shopping and cooking as a family are among the best memories the Harrises have while fostering.

 “The key thing is if you’re going to foster you have to love kids,” said Mattie.
 “You have to have patience.
 If you don’t have love for children and you don’t have patience, then don’t get into this business.”